You Can't Optimize What You Can't See

 πby3's Approach to Pharma Marketing Intelligence

-In 2026, pharmaceutical marketing has a data problem not a shortage of it, but an excess of it in all the wrong places.
+In 2026, life sciences marketing has a data problem not a shortage of it, but an excess of it in all the wrong places.
+The sector spans Pharmaceuticals, Biologics & Biotech, Medical Devices, Diagnostics, Genomics, and Contract Research Organizations (CROs) each generating its own streams of campaign data, field intelligence, and engagement signals, with no unified view to connect them.

-Campaign data sits across digital platforms, traditional channels, and speaker programs.
-Regional performance lives in one report, HCP engagement in another, budget allocation in a spreadsheet someone emailed last Tuesday.
-The result: decisions get made on instinct dressed up as analysis, and marketing spend substantial marketing spend flows toward channels that feel effective rather than channels that demonstrably are.
+Campaign data sits across digital platforms, field force programs, Key Opinion Leader engagement, and clinical education initiatives.
+Device performance lives in one report, biologics Healthcare Professional (HCP) engagement in another, diagnostics spend in a spreadsheet someone emailed last Tuesday.
+The result: decisions get made on instinct dressed up as analysis and marketing spend flows toward channels that feel effective rather than channels that demonstrably are.

 This is not a minor operational inconvenience.
-In the US alone, over $30 billion is spent on pharmaceutical marketing annually.
-When visibility is fragmented, even a modest misallocation across that base is a significant loss.
-The industry has been aware of this for years.
+Life sciences marketing spanning pharma, medtech, diagnostics, and biotech accounts for tens of billions annually in the US alone.
+When visibility is fragmented, even a modest misallocation is a measurable loss.
+The industry has known this for years.
 What it has lacked is a clean architecture to fix it.

 The Measurement Gap Is Widening

-The pressure on pharma marketers in 2026 is acute.
-Pharma marketing measurement is now defined by signal loss, stricter privacy standards, and higher expectations for accountability pushing the industry away from last-click attribution and fragmented dashboards toward modelled outcomes and predictive analytics.
+The pressure on Life Sciences marketers in 2026 is acute.
+Stricter privacy standards, signal loss across digital channels, and rising accountability demands are pushing the industry away from last-click attribution and fragmented dashboards toward modelled outcomes and predictive analytics.

 What πby3 Built

-When a pharma major approached πby3, the problem was structural: campaign data distributed across digital, traditional, and speaker program channels with no unified view making consolidation complex, performance tracking inconsistent, and budget decisions reactive rather than strategic.
+When a life sciences organization approached πby3, the problem was structural: campaign data distributed across digital, field force, and medical education channels with no unified view making consolidation complex, performance tracking inconsistent, and budget decisions reactive rather than strategic.

 πby3 designed and delivered a four-layer analytics architecture built on Snowflake, Informatica, and Tableau.